reichlab/variant-nowcast-hub/model-output/README.md

-### Forecasts
+### Submission files

-Each forecast file should have the following format
+Each submission file should have the following format

     YYYY-MM-DD-team-model.csv